-The default values for the web server and listening port are determined during the installation of the SMS software.
+The default values for these parameters are determined during the installation of the SMS software.

-Figure 11-13, "Edit LSMS Web Parameters Window" (p.
-11-27) shows a sample of the Edit SMS Web Parameters window with default values for the LSMS Web Server type and LSMS Web Server Port.
+Figure 11-13, "Edit SMS Web Server Configuration Window" (p.
+11-26) shows a sample of the Edit SMS Web Server Configuration window with the default values.
 The default is a HTTP Web server listening on port 80, the standard HTTP port.